Act 0: Scene 1

 "Wha-!"
 Shinji's shock was almost entertaining to watch, had it not been for the complete fear that blanketed his face at the sight of the old man.
 "G-Grandfather!
-You didn't need to come all the way out here if you needed us...!"
-Shinji's discomfort was obvious from the moment his mouth opened as his previously arrogant attitude took a nosedive into a submissive one instead.
+You didn't need to come all the way out here if you needed us... !"
+Shinji's discomfort was obvious from the moment his mouth opened as his previously arrogant attitude took a complete U-turn.

 "Hmph; I need not concern myself with the two of you."
 He answered Shinji's worry with disinterest.
-"I…just felt that I needed to take a walk, and ended up here.
+"I… just felt that I needed to take a walk, and ended up here.
 I expect the two of you to return home immediately after you have finished what you needed to do at school."
 Although he had the full attention of the two siblings, he was clearly more interested in the school building itself, for whatever reason.
-His eyes were carefully scanning every nook and cranny of the concrete, as though searching for something that could be easily missed by normal humans...
+His eyes were carefully scanning every nook and cranny of the concrete, as though searching for something...

 "I'll be on my way then."
 The old man they had referred to as 'Grandfather' walked past the two of them as though they were nothing but statues, his attention clearly fixed on something else entirely.